msarrias/machine-learning-KTH-DD2421/bayes_classifier_and_boosting/README.md

 for the Iris data set the decission boundry is indeed more complex (has more steps? edgy?) and classifies better the data.
 It is almost as good as the boosted version of the bayesian classifier method.

 > Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting?
 Same as before.

 ## Assignment 7:
 1. If you had to pick a classiffer, naive Bayes or a decision tree or the boosted versions of these, which one would you pick?
 Motivate from the following criteria:

-This merely depends on the data we are working with, so there's not an only answerÑ
+This merely depends on the data we are working with, so there's not an only answer.

 **Outliers**: The best classification method will be **Tree classifier** ans it's less sensitive to outliers.
-* Naive Bayesian classifier: I'ts very sensitive to outliers, it can make the boundry change.
+* **Naive Bayesian classifier:** I'ts very sensitive to outliers, it can make the boundry change.
-* Boosted Naive Bayessian classifier and Boosted tree classifier: as the boosting functionality is to assign a greater weight to missclassified instances, this makes the method very sensitive to outliers, disregarding the classification method used.
+* **Boosted Naive Bayessian classifier** and **Boosted tree classifier:** as the boosting functionality is to assign a greater weight to missclassified instances, this makes the method very sensitive to outliers, disregarding the classification method used.

 **Irrelevant inputs: part of the feature space is irrelevant:** The best classification method will be **Tree classifier** as as the tree will only take into account those features that maximize the information gain, which is not the case of irrelevant features.

-Although for **Naive Bayesian classifiers**, irrelevant inputs could help meeting the independence assumption, these are features that are irrelevant and won't improve our classification, removing these features won't make things change, it's just noise, although addind these  could make the Naive Bayes classifier perform better.
+* **Naive Bayesian classifiers**: irrelevant inputs could help meeting the independence assumption, these are features that are irrelevant and won't improve our classification, removing these features won't make things change, it's just noise, although addind these  could make the Naive Bayes classifier perform better.
 If most of our features are dependent adding noise can actually help us to make these features less dependent .
 Still, adding too much noise will make the variance increase and put relevant fetures behind.

 * **Boosted Bayesian classifier:**
 * **Boosted tree classifier:**